devbluch/1202Final_Spotify/README.md

 # 1202 Final: ETL
-## This repo documents my ETL process for a dataset on spotify streaming history from 2017 to 2021.
+## This repo documents my ETL process for a dataset on Spotify streaming history from 2017 to 2021.

 ## The Data